-- Maintain and promote an inventory of heritage trails; explore opportunities to develop additional heritage routes or trails. - Provide small grants to support planning of new heritage trails and development of interpretive materials. - Partner with heritage trail "owners" to support stewardship and maintenance. - Provide small grants to support the development of guided or self-guided tours and itineraries that highlight exploration and interpretation of natural, cultural or historical resources that align with NHA Themes and Integrated Narratives.

-Maintain and publicize a list of guided and self-guided walking tours, driving tours, and itineraries.
-Existing examples include the National Park Service's Trails to Treasure tours in downtown Seattle, Duvall's walking tour, Snoqualmie Valley itineraries, and a driving tour of the Greenway Scenic Byway.
+- Maintain and promote an inventory of heritage trails; explore opportunities to develop additional heritage routes or trails. - Provide small grants to support planning of new heritage trails and development of interpretive materials. - Encourage volunteer help to steward and maintain heritage trail routes and sites. - Provide small grants to support the development of guided or self-guided tours and itineraries that highlight exploration and interpretation of natural, cultural or historical resources that align with NHA Themes and Integrated Narratives. - Maintain and publicize a list of guided and self-guided walking tours, driving tours, and itineraries.
+Existing examples include the NPS's Trails to Treasure tours in downtown Seattle, Duvall's walking tour, Snoqualmie Valley itineraries, and a driving tour of the Greenway Scenic Byway.